reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

     };
 ```
-Here we have defined a route with a JMS queue as a source and a file endpoint as a destination.
+Here we have defined a route with a JMS queue as a source and a file endpoint as a destination by using the `RouteBuilder` class.
+The [RouteBuilder](https://www.javadoc.io/doc/org.apache.camel/camel-core/3.0.0-M2/org/apache/camel/builder/RouteBuilder.html) creates routing rules using the DSL.
+Instances of RouteBuilder are added to the CamelContext.

 The same route defined using Spring XML DSL looks like this :
 ```xml